jhwhenry/cpd/cpd_upgrade_513_531.md

 cpd-cli health operators --operator_ns=${PROJECT_CPD_INST_OPERATORS} --control_plane_ns=${PROJECT_CPD_INST_OPERANDS}
 cpd-cli health operands --control_plane_ns=${PROJECT_CPD_INST_OPERANDS}
 ```
+### 1.1.2 Checking the Common Core services before the upgrade

+- 1. Check whether Global Search configured properly
+- 2. Run the `precheck_migration.sh` to determine whether you can run an automatic migration of the common core services or whether you need to configure common core services to run a semi-automatic migration.

+Complete the above two checks by following the steps of the `Before you begin` section in this documentation [Pre-upgrade check for CCS](https://www.ibm.com/docs/en/software-hub/5.3.x?topic=hub-upgrading-software#taskupgrade-instance__prereq__1_)

 ## 1.2 Updating the IBM Software Hub command-line interface
 ### 1.2.1 Obtaining the olm-utils-v4 image